 If our system cannot find a match, HHSC staff will manually review the application to find a match.
 Staff may try to call the family to gather additional information.

-Most applications will be approved or denied by mid-July.
+All benefits will be issued by September 30, 2020.
 If a child is denied, a notice will be sent to families.

 How will I get the P-EBT funds?